babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Administration.rst

 .. compound:: **Auto set parent activity status:**

   * Auto set status of parent activity from the status of children activity.

+.. compound:: **manual progress of fixed-duration activities:**

+  * allows you to manually enter a value in% in the progress field in the "steering" detail area on all the elements that proposes a duration

 Milestones
 ==========